Just what’s going on in the world today?

 One prisoner had murdered her husband after being provoked for many years in a violent, abusive relationship.
 She was very disturbed and could not speak.
 She had suicidal thoughts but she is now in regular dialogue with me and is getting her life back together again.

 Ultimately, everyone is “good” but some people are “bad” only through circumstances.

 How can someone have children and not look after their own child?

-5. What advise can you give me and on my quest to be a peace activist in the world?
+5. What advice can you give me on my quest to be a peace activist in the world?

 Well, your wonderful book “Get the Life you Love” is a good start!